TeKrop/overfast-api/README.md

 ```

-Using this way (via `docker-compose`), the response will be cached into Redis, and will be sent by nginx directly for the next times without requesting the Python server at all.
-It's the best performance compromise as nginx is the best for serving static content.
-A single request can lead to several Parser Cache requests, depending on configured Blizzard pages.
+Utilizing `docker compose`, this method caches the response into Redis.
+Subsequent requests are then directly served by nginx without involving the Python server at all.
+This approach strikes the optimal performance balance, leveraging nginx's efficiency in serving static content.
+Depending on the configured Blizzard pages, a single request may trigger multiple Parser Cache requests.

 ### App (uvicorn) + Redis server (caching)
 ```mermaid